wansatya/ggufy/README.md

 - `-t`, `--max-tokens`: Maximum number of tokens to generate (default: 200)
 - `--cpu`: Force CPU usage even if GPU is available
 - `--stream`: Enable streaming output for real-time text generation
+- `--gpu-layers`: Number of layers to offload to GPU (default: all)
+- `--force-download`: Force re-download of the model even if it exists in cache

 ### 4. 4.
 Examples